zenml-io/zenml-projects/nba-pipeline/README.md

 We will run the pipeline on a remote Kubeflow orchestrator hosted on AWS.

-First authenticate your credentials by with:
+First, authenticate your credentials with:

 ```shell
 aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin 715803424590.dkr.ecr.us-east-1.amazonaws.com